What's New in Cinegy Route 22

 Supported high DPI mode for UHD screens

-HEVC playback support in Cinegy Route preview player
+HEVC playback support in the Cinegy Route preview player

-Added GPU decoding in Cinegy Route preview player
+Added GPU decoding in the Cinegy Route preview player

 Added "Mute" option in Cinegy Route player

 Added "Always on top" window mode for Cinegy Route Browser